Adria Mobil

-Adria Mobil is a company based in Novo Mesto, Slovenia, that produces caravans and motorhomes, under the ADRIA brandname and sells 99 percent of the total turnover to the West European markets.
+Adria Mobil is a Slovene speciality vehicle manufacturer company based in Novo Mesto that specializes in production of travel trailers and recreational vehicles.
+The company's products are branded under the "Adria" brand name, and it markets and sells its entire stock within Europe.
+Adria motorhomes are commonly based on Fiat and Mercedes vehicles.

 Rank

-The company has a 6.5 percent market share on the European market and ranks sixth among the most successful European producers in the basic programme, caravans and motorhomes.
+The company has a 6.5 percent market share on the European market and, as of no later than 2014, ranks in the top six of most successful European producers of leisure vehicles.

 History

-The company was established in 1965 as a part of Industrija motornih vozil (the basic organization of associated labour) and became autonomous in 1990.
+The company was established in 1965 as a part of Industrija motornih vozil (a "basic organization of associated labour," as companies were termed in Yugoslavia) and became autonomous in 1990.

 In 1982, Adria launched its first motorhome, the Adriatik.

-In 1996, Adria is transferred to the new company Adria Mobil.
+In 1996, Adria was transferred to the new company Adria Mobil.

 In 1998, Adria launched the Coral low-profile motorhome range, then in 2010 the Sonic integral motorhome.

 In 2007, Adria acquired the Spanish mobile home manufacturer Sun Roller.

-In 2015, the manufacturer is celebrating its 50th anniversary by launching a specific collection of its Twin and Matrix models, recognizable by their metallic silver bodywork.
+In 2015, the manufacturer celebrated its 50th anniversary by launching a specific collection of its Twin and Matrix models, recognizable by their metallic silver bodywork.

 Adria was acquired by the French firm Trigano, one of the largest recreational vehicle companies in Europe, in 2017.